josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 ### Overview

-In order to complete the project we program in Python the different ROS nodes described in [System architecture](#system-architecture).
+In order to complete the project we program in Python the different ROS nodes.
 The basic structure is well described in the Udacity Walkthrough, and our implementations follows the given guidelines.
 This implements the basic functionality of loading the Waypoints that the car has to follow, controlling the car movement along these Waypoints, and stop the car upon encountering a red traffic light.
+The details of the ROS system is described in [System architecture](#system-architecture).

 After laying out the basic ROS functionality, much focus was given to implement the traffic light detection from images collected by the camera, both on the simulator and on the real testing lot.
-We decided in favor to use a TensorFlow model pre-trained on the general task of object detection.
+We decided in favor to use a Tensorflow model pre-trained on the general task of object detection.
+To prepare for this part of the project we read the previous work of [Alex Lechner](https://github.com/alex-lechner/Traffic-Light-Classification) on the Udacity Nanodegree, as well as the Medium post of [Vatsal Srivastava](https://becominghuman.ai/traffic-light-detection-tensorflow-api-c75fdbadac62).
+We also used their datasets for test and validation.

 To fine-tune this model to our task of recognizing traffic lights (red, yellow, and green) we generated thousands of labeled training images.